gcmt-group/sod/README.md

 otherwise you have to create the file using the Tables of Crystallography, or from the website of the Bilbao Crystallographic Server <www.cryst.ehy.es>.
 The first three numbers in each line are one row of the operator matrix and the fourth number is the component of the operator translation vector.

-- If you want to generate Gulp input files for all the independent configurations found by SOD, in addition to setting FILER=1 in the *INSOD* file, you must provide two files in the working directory:
+- If you want to generate Gulp input files for all the independent configurations found by SOD, in addition to setting FILER=1 in the INPUT file, you must provide two files in the working directory:

 top.gulp contains the heading of the gulp input file (until the keyword cell).

 bottom.gulp contains the tail of the gulp input file (everything after the list of coordinates, including species, potentials, etc).

 - To run the combinatorics program, just type:

 ```bash
 sod_comb.sh